Breast Cancer Treatment Guidelines

 Your surgeon and oncologist will inform you of the type of cancer that you have, whether or not it has spread to other parts of your body and how aggressive it is.
 The breast cancer treatment options that are available can be confusing because there are so many options available today.
 Our medical team takes pride in ensuring that our patients are completely confident in their decisions concerning care.
 At the Bedford Breast Center, which serves patients throughout the Los Angeles area, we believe that education is as much a factor in treatment success as the breast cancer treatment itself.

 Discuss your options and ask any questions you may have including breast reconstruction options.
 You may be eligible for an innovative treatment developed by our top plastic surgeon, Dr. Lisa Cassileth.
-Her one-stage breast reconstruction has enabled women to wake up from mastectomy surgery with a breast implant in place, and is one of the best options for breast cancer surgery available.
+Her direct-to-implant reconstruction has enabled women to wake up from mastectomy surgery with a breast implant in place, and is one of the best options for breast cancer surgery available.
 This minimizes the sense of loss connected with mastectomy surgery and avoids the necessity for multiple surgeries.

 Breast Cancer Patient Education Act